rthbound/eenie_meenie/README.md

 EenieMeenie
 ========

 This tool was written in order to play with some simple methods for assigning members of a population to one of two groups.
-The goal was initially to provide an algorithm that would limit the user's ability to predict which group a member will be assigned.
+The goal was initially to provide an algorithm that would limit the user's ability to predict to which group a member will be assigned.

 Installation
 ------------